deniztaylan06/PROJECT_321551/README.md

 - The optimal threshold is selected on the validation set.
 - The chosen threshold is applied to the test set.

+We approximate expected cost by computing realized cost on the validation set for each threshold.
 ---

 ### 3.7 Temporal Validation (Proxy)